 Staff: Tamela D. Burt (410) 946-5530, (301) 970-5530

-The Special Commission was to hold public hearings and work sessions to assess the progress of implementing electric deregulation.
+Public hearings and work sessions to assess the progress of implementing electric deregulation were to be held by the Special Commission.
 Specifically, the Special Commission examined the roles of the Public Service Commission and the Office of People's Counsel; the ways investor-owned utilities and cooperatives are authorized by the Public Service Commission to procure electric power for their customers; and the elimination from the State Budget of the utility grants to counties with power plants.

 The Special Commission reported its findings and recommendations to the Senate President on December 19, 2005.
 It held its last meeting in February 2006.

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov